snakekn/nk-port/content/_index.md

 {{< /rawhtml >}}

+Passionate about improving quality of (all) life, focused on climate change and nature-based engineering solutions.

-I'm applying to graduate schools to improve my engineering and design skills so I can apply them to climate change problems and improve quality of (all) life.
+I'm seeking opportunities to improve my engineering and design skills to become a stronger leader / builder / activist.

 With the right tools given to the right people, humanity can find harmony with ourselves and our environment.